MicrosoftDocs/customer-insights/topics/terms-of-service.md

 You represent, and agree to ensure, that you have the necessary rights to any Customer Data, including Personal Data, software programs or services that you use in connection with the Services, and that such activities do not infringe or violate the intellectual property, personal or other proprietary rights of any third party.
 You agree to obtain all necessary rights, and comply with all licenses or other terms, from the rightful owner of such Customer Data, software programs or services that you do not own.
 You agree to access or use the Services (a) without purporting to subject Microsoft to any other obligations to you or any third party, and (b) solely in a manner that complies with all applicable laws and regulations.

-Unless expressly noted, Customer will own any enrichments to the Customer Data.
-Unless the Services or Service documentation expressly prohibits doing so, Customer may export enriched data from the Service.
-Customer is solely responsible for ensuring that any system receiving such data complies with Customer’s legal obligations relating to that data.

-Microsoft will solely own any enhancements or improvements to the Services arising from access to and use of Customer Data.
+Microsoft will solely own any enhancements or improvements to the Preview arising from access to and use of Customer Data.
 Microsoft may also use information derived from Customer Data if such use does not include Customer Data and no Customer Data can be reverse engineered from such use.

-### 4.4.
-Confidentiality

-The Services, including their user interface, features, documentation and output, are confidential and proprietary to Microsoft and its suppliers.
-This and all other information shared under this agreement is confidential information subject to the nondisclosure agreement (“NDA”) between you and Microsoft.
-In the event there is no existing NDA, or if such existing NDA is terminated or otherwise ceases to be in effect, then the remainder of this section applies.
-For five years after access and use of the Services, you may not disclose confidential information to third parties.
-You may disclose confidential information only to your employees and consultants who need to know the information.
-You must have written agreements with them that protect the confidential information at least as much as this agreement.
-You may disclose confidential information in response to a judicial or governmental order.
-You must first give written notice to Microsoft to allow it to seek a protective order or otherwise protect the information.
-Confidential information does not include information that: (i) becomes publicly known through no wrongful act; (ii) you received from a third party who did not breach confidentiality obligations to Microsoft or its suppliers; or (iii) you developed independently.
-Your duty to protect confidential information survives this agreement.

 ## 5. NO SUPPORT